Loch Lomond walking trails and hikes

 From Conic Hill to Balmaha and Millarochy Bay

 If you’re looking to start your stay with a beautiful panoramic view over Loch Lomond, then a walk up Conic Hill is perfect for you.
 It’s a bracing walk that will take you all day, so make sure you are prepared.
 You’ll find varied terrain and you can take in the breathtaking views from the top of the Conic Hill.
 You can view the route here.

-A stunning lochside walk along part of the West Highland Way route.
-Venture a little further to Sallochy Bay and see the ruins of an abandoned highland crofting community.
+Fancy sticking to the bonnie banks?
+The Loch Lomond hike from Balmaha to Millarochy Bay is a stunning lochside walk along part of the West Highland Way.
+This is quite an easy walk, so it can ease you in.
+If you venture a little further to Sallochy Bay, then you’ll see the ruins of an abandoned highland crofting community.
 View the route.

 Bag a Munro with Ben Lomond or dance with the Devil